apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/010-installing-the-apache-drill-sandbox.md

            Example: `127.0.1.1 <vm_hostname>`

-7. Navigate to [localhost:8047](http://localhost:8047) to experience the Drill Web Console, or log in to the sandbox through the command line.
+7. Navigate to [localhost:8047](http://localhost:8047) to experience the Drill Web UI, or log in to the sandbox through the command line.

    * Login using ssh as described in ["Getting to Know the Sandbox"]({{site.baseurl}}/docs/getting-to-know-the-drill-sandbox).
 When prompted, enter `mapr` as the login name and password.
    * Alternatively, access the command line on the VM: Press Alt+F2 on Windows or Option+F5 on Mac.